Open all days from 9 am to 11 am and 4.30 pm to 5.30 pm

 Next, she told me to go and meet the elephants nearby the river.
 Again, it was such a crowded place and everyone was trying to take pictures.
 I was thinking about how I would go near any one of the elephants.
 Then, I saw her saying something to the trainer and the next moment, he rode the elephant to the side where there was no one else except Bhoomika and me.
 So, we got our own elephant whom I hugged and loved as much as I could.

 After she led me back safely, I asked her how to go to Namdroling Monastery from there, to which she replied that it would be closed by the time I will reach there.
-Next in my mind was Nisargadhama but before I could finalise it, she asked me “Would you like to come to my home?”
+Next in my mind was Nisargadhama but before I could finalise it, she asked me “Would you like to come to my home?
+We have so many flowers in our garden.”
 I was hesitant because I find it really hard to trust someone new.
 But still I asked her, “Who all are there in your home?”
 And before I could even realise it, she was again holding my hand to take me with her.
 On our way, so many people asked her who am I and to everybody, she responded that I am her cousin from Delhi.

 Finally, we reached her home.
 There were trees and flowering plants everywhere.
 I could also see three cows and a few hens running here and there.
 I heard a loud dog bark the next moment.
 Out of joy I asked, “Do you have a dog also?”
-She smiled and said, “We have 3, but first let’s meet my mummy, papa and grandma.
-But my brother is not at home.”
+She smiled and said, “We have 3, but let’s meet my mummy, papa and grandma.”
 Everyone came to meet me and she explained to them in Kannada.
 They all smiled, especially her mom.
 “Such a kind lady”, I thought to myself looking at her cute face.
-And after talking for a while, her father gave me the complete tour of their home, which took nearly 2 hours.
+And after talking for a while, her father gave me the complete tour of their home, which took 2 hours.

 First, we met the cows and he held a calf so that I could touch it.
 Then, he showed me their 3 rottweilers, who were super-excited to see someone new.
 I also met her birds and a parrot whom they have taught Kannada.
 It gave me a demonstration then and there.
 Then his father, who knows good Hindi, showed me their plantation of coffee, banana, jackfruit, papaya, mango, coconut, chilly, black pepper, cardamom, eggplant, areca palm, and what not!!
 It was spread across such a huge area, and her father took us to each and every plant and tree and explained everything.
 He also told me that wild elephants come there at night and take banana and jackfruit trees with them as there is no food in the jungle.